 Creativity means different things to different people.
-Whether you define it as the ability to make beautiful things, connecting the dots or dreaming up brilliant ideas, it is a skill that will stand you in good stead if you are an intrapreneur.
+Whether you define it as the ability to make beautiful things, connect the dots or dream up brilliant ideas, it is a skill that will stand you in good stead if you are an intrapreneur.
 In fact, the World Economic Forum has rated it as one of the top ten work skills for 2025.

 Improve your creative intelligence

-According to Potgieter, one of the characteristics of a creative person is that they are not risk averse.
-She encourages intrapreneurs to take these novel chances to reach their creative potential.
+One of the characteristics of a creative person is that they are not risk averse.
+Intrapreneurs are encouraged to take these novel chances to reach their creative potential.

 7 Risks women intrapreneurs can take to unlock their creative potential:

 Research by Prof Juliet Zhu at China-focused Leadership and Business Analysis has found that dim light, classical or instrumental music, warmer temperatures and specific colours are best to ignite that creative spark.
 Exercise and healthy food also impact your brain and thought processes positively.

 Risk: When you feel creatively stuck, take stock of your space and do something as simple as moving the furniture around or painting one wall a different colour.
 Also, get your body moving, eat something healthy and then get back to work.

 - Gamble on your emotions